ruthtillman/processing-batch-ingest/README.md

 ## Future Work

 Add support for this being the second or third ingest, running only the process to copy the mid-process CSV files into a directory and keep the most recent copy of the CSV in the main file.

+Add support for updating Generic Files.
+This would involve developing the appropriate JQ to get just the Generic Files and, importantly, obtaining the "content_file" field which has the actual file name in it.
+Updating Generic Files is still largely untested at this stage as it's more often the parent object metadata which gets augmented.